 WHO SPONSORS 4-H?
-The county Extension office in Palm Beach County is a partnership between the United States Department of Agriculture, the University of Florida's Institute of Food and Agricultural Sciences, and Palm Beach County.
+4-H is a division of Palm Beach County's Cooperative Extension Department.
+It is a partnership between the United States Department of Agriculture, the University of Florida's Institute of Food and Agricultural Sciences, and Palm Beach County.